Arava, 20 mg 30 pcs.

 Symptoms

 There have been reports of chronic overdose in patients receiving leflunomide at doses up to 5 times the recommended daily dose, as well as reports of acute overdose in adults and children.
 In most cases of overdose, no adverse events were reported.
-The resulting adverse events were comparable to the safety profile of leflunomide.
-The most frequently observed adverse events were diarrhea, abdominal pain, leukopenia, anemia, and increased liver function tests.
+Occurring adverse events were comparable to the safety profile of leflunomide.
+The most commonly observed adverse events were diarrhea, abdominal pain, leukopenia, anemia, and increased liver function tests.

 Treatment

-In case of overdose or toxicity, colethiramine or activated charcoal are recommended to speed up clearing the body.
+In case of overdose or toxicity, it is recommended to take cholestyramine or activated carbon to speed up the cleansing of the body.

-Colestyramine taken orally by three healthy volunteers at 8 g three times a day for 24 hours reduced plasma levels of A771726 by about 40% after 24 hours and by 49% to 65% after 48 hours.
+Cholestyramine administered orally at 8 g three times daily for 24 hours to three healthy volunteers reduced plasma levels of A771726 by approximately 40% after 24 hours and by 49 to 65% after 48 hours.

-The administration of activated charcoal (powder made into suspension) orally or through a gastric tube (50 g every 6 hours for 24 hours) was shown to reduce plasma concentrations of the active metabolite A771726 by 37% after 24 hours and by 48% after 48 hours.
+It has been shown that the administration of activated carbon (powder made into a suspension) orally or by gastric tube (50 g every 6 hours for 24 hours) reduced the concentration of the active metabolite A771726 in plasma by 37% after 24 hours and by 48% after 48 hours.

-These “washing” procedures can be repeated for clinical indications.
+These “washing” procedures can be repeated according to clinical indications.

-Studies with hemodialysis and CAPD (chronic ambulatory peritoneal dialysis) indicate that A771726, the major metabolite of leflunomide, is not able to be excreted by dialysis.
+Studies with hemodialysis and CAPD (chronic ambulatory peritoneal dialysis) indicate that A771726, the main metabolite of leflunomide, is not excreted by dialysis.

 ---|---|